andreeeeaaaaas/my-digital-space/_notes/What's a digital space?.md

 A good example is [[Inspiration garden|my inspiration garden]].

 Notes can also link to other notes.
-At the bottom of each note there is a list of notes that link to the currently open note.
+This is actively encouraged in a digital space, and promotes cross-pollination of ideas and concepts.
+Some notes will have a list of other notes that they're referenced in.

-If you would like to recreate something similar, you can achieve similar results using the free, open-source template from Maxime Vaillancourt <a href= "https://github.com/maximevaillancourt/digital-garden-jekyll-template">available on GitHub</a>.
+If you would like to recreate something similar, you can achieve similar results using this free, open-source template from Maxime Vaillancourt <a href= "https://github.com/maximevaillancourt/digital-garden-jekyll-template">available on GitHub</a>.